InputOutputZ/GTran/README.md

-# GoogleTran
+# GTran
-Making Google Cloud translation API version 2 consumption easier in Laravel 5.7+.
+Making Google Cloud translation API version 2 consumption easier in Laravel 5+.

 ### Through this integration you can do the following
-- Detect text information such as language code and script.
-Refer to GoogleTran@detectTextInformation.
+- Detect information about text such as language code and script.
+Refer to GTran@detectTextInformation.
+- Translates text from one language to another.
+Accepts String or concatenated Strings as translation query.
+Refer to GTran@translateText.
-- Get translation of one or several text segments from one language to another.
-Refer to GoogleTran@translateText.
+- Translates text from one language to another.
+Accepts Array as translation query.
+Refer to GTran@translateTextWithoutConcat.
 - Request available languages for translation including list of languages code.
-Refer to GoogleTran@translationsAvailable.
+Refer to GTran@translationsAvailable.

 ## Laravel Google Cloud Translator Integration

 There are 3 files to have a look at so to understand how the integration works

-- config/googletran.php (Configuration of API endpoints & authorization key)
+- config/gtran.php (Configuration of API endpoints & authorisation key)
 - routes.php (Configuring PlayWithAPIController routes)
-- GoogleTran\Translate\PlayWithAPIController (A Controller with on hand methods playing with the API endpoints)
+- GTran\Translate\PlayWithAPIController (A Controller with on hand methods playing with the API endpoints)

 ### Required Packages